An Easy Beginner’s Guide to Sexting like a Pro

 • Don’t write a novel

-• Elite Daily says “don’t be a hooker” but I can’t say that.
-I am not saying to not text more than one person at a time, but don’t sext people in the same sitting.
-Not only does it feel wrong but you can easily get confused and forget where you’re at in your conversations.
-That can take a turn for the worst.
+• Elite Daily says, “Don’t be a hooker,” but I wouldn’t know that.
+I am not saying not to text more than one person at a time, but not to sext people in the same sitting.
+Not only does it feel wrong, but you can quickly get confused and forget where you are in your conversations.
+That can take a turn for the worse.

 When it’s appropriate